VPN Without Port Forwarding: Best 6 Tested & Ranked

 Port forwarding is a useful feature that may unlock additional capabilities for you, network- and connectivity-wise.

-Picture this: it’s a weekend afternoon, you and the crew want to play a game, but one of you must be the host.
+Picture this: it’s a weekend afternoon, and you and the crew want to play a game, but one of you must be the host.

 More often than not, you won’t be able to make the server public without port forwarding.